Engee documentation

 Conclusion

-time and frequency domains, performing vectorised
+time and frequency domains, performing vectorized

 arithmetic operations on vector signals,

-selection of separate elements of a vector signal.
+and selecting individual elements of a vector signal.

 Blocks used in example